takenet/blip-cards-ios/README.md

 <img src="./docs/resources/video.jpg" alt="Text card" style="width: 400px;"/>

 ### Media Card (Image)
-Sending a received image card, with the sender's name and the time of the message:
+Adding a received image card, with the sender's name and the time of the message:

 **Objective-C**
 ```obj-c